The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 GameStop is an unlikely vehicle to take center stage in a 21st century drama over wealth, power and fair play.
 The company bills itself as the world’s largest seller of video games, consoles and accessories, with more than 5,000 stores in 10 countries.
 Its familiar black and red signage is a staple of American shopping centers and strip malls.

 But as the market shifted away from physical game disks to downloading, GameStop stumbled.
 In 2014, it stood by as Amazon bought Twitch, a popular live-streaming platform for gamers that would have been a natural acquisition for the retailer.
-Instead, GameStop tried to diversify by buying cellphone stores only to start selling them off three years later.
+Instead, GameStop tried to diversify by buying cellphone stores, only to start selling them off three years later.

-In a span of 15 months, the company went through five CEOs, in part due to illness.
+In a span of 15 months, the company went through five CEOs, in part because of illness.
 Amid the management upheaval, the company’s fortunes sagged.
 Revenue peaked at $9.4 billion in 2016, almost twice what its latest full-year results are expected to be when they are released in March.

 GameStop’s weakness drew the attention of hedge funds that bet against the stock of wounded companies.
 These “short sellers” are a controversial breed, since their profits depend on the misfortune of others.
 But by late 2019, short sellers accounted for nearly two-thirds of the GameStop shares in circulation.